Identification

 What’s that bird?

 No matter how experienced we are there are still birds out there that give us problems when it comes to deciding what we’ve seen hunkered down in a bush or on a distant mudflat.
-If you manage to identify that tricky little brown job where does it go on your list?
+If you manage to identify that tricky LBJ, where does it go on your list?
 Most of us birders seem to have a blind spot with one bird family or another… many people, for example, finding identifying waders particularly difficult.
+Gulls too can be a nightmare, not only are they mostly shades of black and white but, being relatively long lived, mature over a number of years and change plumage by season!
+Another aspect of ID, over and above visual cues and their calls and songs, there are often differences by season, gender and age.

-Beware, entering some of these links can seriously enhance your knowledge!
+Beware, entering some of these links can seriously enhance your knowledge, as the links below should help you decide what’s what.

 Useful Reading